jeheungryu/website/about.md

 {: style="font-size: 85%"}

 ## **Presentations**
+- "Dirty Work and the Americanization of Korean Firms" presented at the International Political Economy Society, 2020
 - "Providing Protection: Agricultural Support and the Flexibility of Preferential Trade Agreements in Democracies" presented at the virtual International Political Economy Society, 2019
 - "Providing Protection: Agricultural Support and the Flexibility of Preferential Trade Agreements in Democracies" presented at the International Studies Association Annual Conference, Toronto, 2019.
 - "The Effect of Economic Sanctions on Companies’ Foreign Direct Investment Decisions: The Case of Sanctions against Russia" (with Eleva V. McLean and Taehee Whang) presented at the International Studies Association Annual Conference, Toronto, 2019.